ibm-cloud-docs/security-compliance/security-checks/scc-properties.md

-## Billing Composite Service
+## Billing
 {: #billing-properties}

-Review the following table to learn more about the resource kinds, properties, and operators that are used to build a configuration rule that applies to BSS Billing Composite Service.
+Review the following table to learn more about the resource kinds, properties, and operators that are used to build a configuration rule that applies to Billing.
 If you're using the API to define your rule, use `billing` for the service name.

 | Resource kind | Property | Operator type | Description |
 |:--------------|:---------|:--------------|:------------|
 | `account-trait` | `eu_supported` | boolean | Indicates whether the account has the eu_supported flag enabled |
 | `account-trait` | `hipaa_accepted` | boolean | Indicates whether the account has the hipaa_accepted flag enabled |
-{: caption="Table 2.
+{: caption="Table 1.
 Rule properties that are available for the Billing platform component" caption-side="bottom"}

 ## Catalog Management
 {: #catalog-properties}